jjromano/wine-deal-scanner/README.md

 # Wine Deal Scanner

-A Python application that watches LastBottle website for new wine deals, enriches them with Vivino ratings and pricing data, and sends notifications via Telegram.
+A Python application that monitors LastBottle website for new wine deals, enriches them with Vivino ratings and pricing data, and sends notifications via Telegram.

 ## Features

 - 🍷 **Real-time monitoring** of LastBottle website using Playwright
 - ⭐ **Vivino enrichment** with ratings, review counts, and average prices
 - 📱 **Telegram notifications** with formatted deal information
-- 🔄 **Smart deduplication** to avoid repeat notifications
+- 🔄 **Smart deal detection** to avoid repeat notifications
 - 🚀 **Async/await** throughout for optimal performance
-- ⚡ **Strict timeouts** to ensure responsiveness
+- 🛡️ **Advanced anti-detection** for Vivino lookups
-- 📝 **Structured logging** with detailed monitoring
+- 📝 **Fallback notifications** if Vivino fails

 ## Installation